AdaCheng/adacheng.github.io/_posts/2019-08-12-Jiuge A Human-Machine Collaborative Chinese Classical Poetry.md

 ![img](/assets/images/post/2019-08-12/016.png)

 - The encoder uses bidirectional LSTM model to project the input sentence $X$ into the vector space.
-    Formally, the hidden state of LSTM are computed by
+- the hidden state of LSTM are computed by

     $$
     \begin{equation}